Global Studies Program

 Accelerated BA/MPH in Global Studies and Public Health

 Global Studies majors can further prepare for careers in the international sphere with an accelerated Master’s in Public Health (MPH), an in-demand professional degree with many applications.
 Students apply to Drexel’s Dornsife School of Public Health as freshman or after completing between 90 and 120 credits of the undergraduate degree; those accepted begin working on their MPH as they complete their BA, gaining their MPH a year earlier than if they had done the two degrees separately.
-Students in the accelerated degree also have the chance to complete an undergraduate co-op, gaining valuable work experience in the process.
+Students in the accelerated degree also have the chance to complete an undergraduate co-op as part of their Global Studies major, gaining valuable work experience that will prepare them for a range of Global Studies careers.

 Learn more about the Accelerated BA/MPH in Global Studies and Public Health